 ||Our blog has the latest

-- On various Saturday afternoons about 4:00 pm - On an irregular basis, club members get together to see movies and have dinner afterwards.
+- On various Saturdays - On an irregular basis, club members get together to see movies and perhaps have dinner afterwards.
 Those interested should contact our Communications officer, Alex Binkley

 Past meetings included:

 - Topic consciousness and the brain presented by Inge Loy-English who has attended some OSFS functions, and Peter Hargraves re some of the philosophical aspects of consciousness.

 - How to make the most of the Internet and social media for keeping up with science news and science fiction and fantasy developments.
 We'll look at some of the online science news services and how they add accuracy and information to the science news claims you see in the newspapers and hear on the radio and TV.
 We will also look at online sources of news on science fiction and fantasy topics.

 - Radioastronomy and Amateur Radio, Glenn MacDonell.
 Glen says, "Radioastronomy is a young discipline that took off after the second world war and has had a large impact on popular culture.
 Many radiotelescopes have been used in the Search for Extraterrestrial life (SETI).
 My talk is organized chronologically beginning with the origins of Radioastronomy and the role radio amateurs played.
 I also briefly describe the state of the discipline when I encountered it as a Physics undergrad in the late sixties (it was still a young field) and the strong role Canada played then.
 I conclude with comments on the continuing links to the present day.
 Of course I'd be happy to answer questions that arise from an audience of science fiction fans."

 - Local Authors Seymour Hamilton and John Park discuss their books and the state of the writing business in general.
 We can also discuss the local writing/author scene and favourite or disliked authors.